SkilletElveti/Coen-HW-3/README.md

 \
 max => 311.135

-c.
+2c.
 What is the difference, and why?
 \
 It has been noticed that the time taken for a ping packet to travel from host h1 to h8 is considerably longer than the time taken for a ping packet to travel from h1 to h2.
 This difference in ping times could be attributed to the fact that the packet must